 HERITAGE HIGHLIGHTS: The Grand Shaft boasts the only known example of a triple spiral staircase in England.

 Here they planned a huge fortification; a system of redoubts surrounded by moats.
 So big was the project that it was nowhere close to completion by the time the Fench threat evaporated.
 The fortifications were not totally finished until the 1860s.

 Only the moat surrounding the fortifications can be regularly visited, though the redoubts are open on special occasions throughout the year.

-Among the areas of the defenses are the Drop Redoubt, Detatched Bastion, and Military Hospital.
+Among the areas of the defences are the Drop Redoubt, Detached Bastion, and Military Hospital.
 A later addition is St Martins Battery, a gun post completed in 1876 and later used in the Second World War as an Emergency Coastal Battery.
-At the core of the defenses is The Citadel, designed to be the last bastion of defense should all the other defenses fall.
+At the core of the defences is The Citadel, designed to be the last bastion of defence should all the other defences fall.
 The area of the Citadel has been used recently as a youth detention centre and immigration centre.